realtime-system/pysage/docs/index.rst

         processed = mgr.tick()
         time.sleep(.03)

 Run this code, Player would have printed that the message was received.
-Hit "ctrl-C" to escape the loop.
+Hit "ctrl-c" to escape the loop.

 pysage allows you to use this same simple API, for messaging across processes and networks.